postmen/postmen-sdk-net/README.md

 git clone file
 ```

 Then in your solution click in add a existing project, and select the clone one.
+Don't forget to add the reference in your project.

 Usage
 ----------------------------